my-ts-org/teamspeak-query-wrapper/README.md

 - Only the public API endpoint is exposed
 - Minimal required permissions for TeamSpeak server
 - All data can be filtered before sending
-- Debug mode helps identify issues
+- Debug mode helps identify issues (disable in production)
 - Connection timeouts prevent hanging
 - Error handling for failed connections
 - Secure API key generation and management